18 Aug How Much Does a Modular Home Cost?

 During our years of building and installing modular homes, we have seen total permit costs fluctuate from a low of $500 to as high as $4000.
 Average permit costs are difficult to determine.
 Just like stick-built homes, modular homes require a building permit.
 Local ordinances dictate how much a permit might cost (and it varies quite a bit).
 Usually, the permit costs are determined by the size of the home, and there may be permits necessary for the driveway as well.
 You can call your local building department and ask what the fees are for your area.

 A good ballpark for concrete work is $4 to $6 per square foot for a 4” thick drive.
-A good ballpark for a 10’ wide gravel drive is $5 to $7 per running foot of drive (for a longer drive).
+A good ballpark for a 10’ wide gravel drive is $5 to $7 per running foot of drive (for a long drive).
 Like the garage, a driveway is technically an optional feature.
 However, except in rare circumstances, most homeowners are going to want some sort of driveway.
 At Next Modular, we can put in a driveway made of gravel, concrete or asphalt.
 Of the three, gravel is the least expensive initially but requires yearly maintenance.
 Asphalt presents a nice, finished look and costs less than concrete but also requires periodic maintenance.
-Concrete driveways are the most common because they last and they meet most city and homeowner’s association requirements.
+Concrete driveways are the most common because they last longer, and they meet most city and homeowner’s association requirements.

 If you live in the city, you will probably be required to go with a concrete drive, and the cost will depend on the size.
 A gravel driveway is a good choice for a home out in the country where driveways can be longer and more costly if they are done with asphalt or concrete.